mali0068/mtm4086-as1/readme.md

 Create a branch called "lastname_firstname" to make changes into.

-Edit the php file so it actually sends an email to broken@gasr.com (no, it's not a real email), including all the information the user types into the form.
+Edit the php file so it actually sends an email to elliotc1@algonquincollege.com, including all the information the user types into the form.

 Just a plain text email is fine, but it should contain the user's email as the 'from', and the comments and problem and character in the email body.